kardelitaitu/ixbrowser-tools/readme.md

 ### Step 2: Start the Engines! 🤖

 Ready to run?
+You'll need two terminals for the full experience:

+**Terminal 1: Start the Automation**
-Just use this command from the main project folder:
+From the main project folder:
 * `npm start`
 Or, if you're on Windows, just double-click `__launchAutomation.bat`!

+**Terminal 2: Open the Dashboard**
+Navigate into the `monitoring/` folder:
+* `npm start`
+This will open the dashboard in your browser (usually at `http://localhost:3000` or `http://localhost:3001`)!

 ### Step 3: Open the Dashboard 📊